Best Covered Calls: How to Find and Screen Winning Opportunities in Excel

 Building a Covered Call Screener in Excel with MarketXLS

-Now, let's build a functional and dynamic covered call screener.
+Now, let us build a functional and dynamic covered call screener.
 We will replicate the process an investor might use to find the best covered call to sell against their 100 shares of Apple ($AAPL).

 Scenario: You own 100 shares of AAPL purchased at $117.70.
 The current price is $126.88.
 You are moderately bullish and want to find a call option expiring in the next few months with a strike price between $135 and $145.

-Open Excel, and in a cell, enter your stock ticker: AAPL.
+Open Excel, enter your stock ticker: AAPL.
+Pull the current price:

-Select the cell containing "AAPL".
-Navigate to the MarketXLS tab on the Excel ribbon, click on Utilities, and select Option Scanner from the dropdown menu.
+Alternatively, use the MarketXLS Option Scanner: Select the cell containing "AAPL", navigate to the MarketXLS tab on the Excel ribbon, click on Utilities, and select Option Scanner from the dropdown menu.

 MarketXLS Option Scanner setup